Skip to main content

 TDR measurements for better signal integrity.
 Image Credit: Tektronix

-TDR impedance measurements for differential transmission lines
+How are TDR impedance measurements performed for differential transmission lines

-Most of the high-speed designs use a differential transmission line approach.
-Single-ended TDR impedance measurement techniques also apply to the differential transmission line.
 There are two unique modes of propagation associated with the characteristic impedance and propagation velocity of a transmission line, also termed odd mode and even mode impedance.
-Here are some tips for measuring differential impedance.

-• The odd mode impedance is measured by calculating impedance across one line while a complementary signal drives the other line.
+• The odd-mode impedance is measured by calculating impedance across one line while a complementary signal drives the other line.

 • The differential impedance is measured across the two lines with the pair driven differentially.